labor-digital/asset-building-env-vuejs/README.md

 However the node style parser no longer removes the "/deep/" from the outputted css source which can cause issues in firefox or the internet explorer.
 For that reason this package comes with a special webpack loader that removes all "/deep/" selectors from the generated css files.

+## Environment Variables for SSR
+We wanted to describe Apps on a environment base that should be dynamic and not bound to the build-time of webpack.
+For that we added basic support for environment variables to this package.

+Environment Variables are only available for SSR apps by default and are implemented in the expressSsrPlugin.
+You can access the variables on ```winow.VUE_ENV``` in the frontend and on ```vueContext.VUE_ENV``` in your SSR app's context.

+Environment variables have to be whitelisted in your ssr plugin configuration.
+Take a look at "SSR Options" to learn how you can configure the express ssr plugin.

 ## Options
 ####useSsr
 When you want to use your app with SSR and vue.js's bundle renderer you have to set the "useSsr" to true.